Survival Food Storage … Ingredients Matter.

 Avoid hydrolyzed yeast extract and similar flavorings.

-Hydrolysed yeast extract is a controversial ingredient found in many packaged foods and very commonly in Survival Food items.
+Hydrolysed yeast extract is a controversial ingredient found in many packaged foods and very commonly in Survival Food Storage items.
 It is primarily used as a flavor-enhancer and is created by breaking down yeast cells.

 The FDA classifies yeast extract as a natural ingredient, but according to many health experts, yeast extract is a cheaper alternative to monosodium glutamate (MSG) and actually does contain some MSG.(2) Some health and consumer advocates go so far as to say that labeling something as containing yeast extract is just an underhand way food companies can get around saying that a product contains MSG.(3)